therappha/terminal_minesweeper/README.md

 # terminal_minesweeper
-A Small minesweeper for linux terminal I made using curses library while taking a break from 42 projects!
+Version 1 of a Small minesweeper for linux terminal I made using curses library while taking a break from 42 projects!
 usage:
 ```bash
 make